clasohm/RH6-Client-STIG/README.md

 8. Navigate the the location where you extracted the SCAP content and highlight all of the XML files (there should be 4 of them) and click open.
 9. Your STIG viewer should now be populated

+## Content Creation
+1. Check if the rule has already been addressed in the lockdown project [here](https://bit.ly/mpgstig)
+2. If so, then copy all of the bits that are related to your desired rule into the proper place in this repository